department-of-veterans-affairs/vagov-content/pages/session-expired.md

         <div class="usa-alert usa-alert-error">
           <div class="usa-alert-body">
             <div class="usa-alert-text">
-              <p>We’re sorry.
-We signed you out of VA.gov because your session expired.
-We take your privacy very seriously.
-To protect your personal information, we sign you out if you don’t take any action on the site for 30 minutes.</p>
+              <p>We take your privacy very seriously.
+You didn’t take any action on VA.gov for 30 minutes, so we signed you out of the site to protect your personal information.</p>
             </div>
           </div>
         </div>
         <h3>What you can do:</h3>
-        <p>Please try signing in again.</p>
+        <p>Please sign in again.</p>
-        <button class="signin-signup-modal-trigger">Try signing in again</button>
+        <button class="signin-signup-modal-trigger" onClick="recordEvent({ event: 'login-cta-sign-in-again' });">Sign in</button>
       </div>
     </div>
   </div>